parsiya/parsiya.net/content/page/CheatSheet.markdown

 4. Follow the prompts to choose a username and password.
 5. Type `bash` in a command prompt to start it.

-### Setup Github-Gitlab SSH Keys in 'Bash on Windows'
+### Setup GitHub-GitLab SSH Keys in 'Bash on Windows'
 Main instructions:

 * https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent